hypre-space/hypre/src/docs/usr-manual/solvers-boomeramg.rst

   techniques mentioned above a nd thus achieving much lower complexities and lower memory use [Stue1999]_.

-To use aggressive coarsening the user has to set the number of levels to which he wants to apply aggressive coarsening (starting with the finest level) via ``HYPRE_BoomerAMGSetAggNumLevels``.
+To use aggressive coarsening users have to set the number of levels to which they want to apply aggressive coarsening (starting with the finest level) via ``HYPRE_BoomerAMGSetAggNumLevels``.
 Since aggressive coarsening requires long range interpolation, multipass interpolation is always used on levels with aggressive coarsening, unless the user specifies another long-range interpolation suitable for aggressive coarsening.

-Note that the default coarsening is HMIS [DeYH2004]_.
+Note that the default coarsening for CPUs is HMIS, for GPUs PMIS [DeYH2004]_.

 Interpolation Options